rawpython/remi/README.md

 Each widget has its own callbacks, depending on the type of user interaction it allows.
 The specific callbacks for the widgets will be illustrated later.

-In order to register a function as an event listener you have to call a function like eventname.connect (i.e. onclick.connect) passing as parameters the callback that will manage the event.
+In order to register a function as an event listener you have to call a function like eventname.do (i.e. onclick.do) passing as parameters the callback that will manage the event.
 Follows an example:

 ```py